dssg/matching-tool/README.md

 		- `jail_booking_charges`
 	- Add your user to that role.
 Example using the user and role from above: `docker exec -it webapp flask roles add testuser@example.com cook_hmis_service_stays`

+## Expunging Data

+There is a data expunging script that is provided.
+It does *not* expunge individual records, but rather all records for a given jurisdiction and event type, both from S3 and the database.
+It exists as a Flask CLI command in the webapp container.
+It prompts you for confirmation before doing so.

+- Get a docker shell: `docker exec -it webapp /bin/bash`
+- `flask expunge test jail_bookings` (in this example, 'test' is the jurisdiction and 'jail_bookings' is the event type)

 ## Browser Support
 The web app is tested on the following browsers: